 We provide volunteers with training and a dedicated support network.
 You will also be given the opportunity to share your experiences with other volunteers through our local and national volunteer events which take place during the year.

 We will refund any reasonable out of pocket expenses such as travel, telephone calls or postage costs.

 If you want to help more people tackle loneliness while utilising your skills and abilities, get in touch today to see how you can make a real difference to someone’s life!

 Our volunteers provide a lifeline for older people who are lonely.

 People look forward to receiving telephone calls from Independent Age friendship volunteers.
 It is a mood booster and helps people feel more connected and less lonely.
 If you are a good listener and enjoy a chat, this is a great volunteering opportunity.

-Visiting can be a great source of satisfaction, enjoyment and fun for the volunteer as well as the person being visited.
+Visiting can be a great source of satisfaction, and enjoyment for the volunteer as well as the person being visited.
 Giving time to listen to an older person can empower them, improve their physical and mental wellbeing and help build self-esteem.
-Some older people have life experiences and histories that can fascinate and enthral!

 All people we help have differing needs.
 As a Volunteer Visitor you'll be matched with an older person living in your local area and you can fit visiting around your other commitments and responsibilities.

 Our Assessing Volunteers visit the homes of older people to assess how we can help them.
 At a time when more and more older people are approaching us for support, Assessing Volunteers play a vital part in the application process, and enable us to reach out and help more isolated older people.

 Ideally, you will already have some experience of befriending or working with older people, but if you feel that you have the skills needed for the role we’d love to hear from you.